mpdf/mpdf.github.io/reference/mpdf-functions/annotation.md

 <span class="parameter">opacity</span>

 Sets the opacity of the Annotation marker.
-Values must be greater than 0 and &lt;= 1.
+Values must be greater than 0 and <= 1.

 <span class="smallblock">BLANK</span> or omitted or 0: sets the opacity to the value of <a href="{{ "/reference/mpdf-variables/annotopacity.html" | prepend: site.baseurl }}">annotOpacity</a> (<span class="smallblock">DEFAULT</span> 0.5), unless <a href="{{ "/reference/mpdf-variables/annotmargin.html" | prepend: site.baseurl }}">annotMargin</a> forces the Annotations to appear in the margin, when the <span class="smallblock">DEFAULT</span> is 1